-While circuit breaker panels are intentionally built for easy access and use, always call a professional if you need breaker modifications, or if you are in doubt about anything.
+While circuit breaker panels are intentionally built for easy access and use, always call a professional if you need breaker modifications.
 It's always best to prioritize safety when it comes to electricity!

 For a chance to be featured in the newsletter and win a prize, send your recipe to: